 Amazon Prime in the UK is £7.99 per month (£95.88 for the year) or £79 for a one-off payment.
 There’s a whole bunch of internet posts (all paid for affiliates) describing how Amazon Prime is worth it.
-So here’s my very quick explanation from my perspective, why it’s not.
-I promise you, Amazon aren’t paying me!
+So here’s my very quick explanation from my perspective, why Amazon Prime isn’t worth it.
+I promise you, Amazon isn’t paying me!

 Postage is (mostly) free without Prime

 I was an Amazon Prime member for several years up until recently.
 I had always assumed I was getting a good deal with the free postage but I started to get suspicious so I let my membership lapse.
 Everything I’ve ordered since being a non-Prime member has had free delivery.
 Amazon usually applies a “promotion” at checkout (like the one below).

 When free delivery for non-Prime members is positioned as a “promotion” they can make up bogus claims around how much you save as a Prime member.
 When I was opting out of Prime, Amazon communicated an astronomical amount of money I’d saved the previous year on delivery which looked like BS.
 I should mention that on occasion my order amount needs to be a minimum of £10 (books) or £20 for free delivery, whereas, with Prime, this isn’t the case.
 If you’re close to spending £20 then you can use this website for finding cheap things to add to your basket.
 I haven’t found this an issue though, I can wait until more things need adding, it’s also good friction for me to pause and question whether I need it.

 You spend significantly more as a Prime member

 Studies by Amazon show that Prime members spend on average 130% more than non-Prime members.
 That’s a lot of crap you’re buying that you probably don’t need!
 Not being a Prime member adds friction to the buying journey which makes you think more before making a purchase.

 Amazon work on the assumption you’re impatient